networktocode/awesome-network-automation/README.md

 ## Library

  - [Apstra's Aeon-ZTPS](https://github.com/Apstra/aeon-ztps) - Aeon-ZTPS is a universal Zero-Touch-Provisioning server for data center infrastructure systems at b.
 Currently supports the bootstraping of Arista EOS, Cisco NX-OS, and Cumulus Linux.
+ - [Brigade](https://github.com/brigade-automation/brigade) - Brigade is a pure Python automation framework intented to be used directly from Python.
  - [Capirca](https://github.com/google/capirca) - Multi-platform ACL generation system; can output Juniper/IOS/etc ACLs from the same policy.
  - [ciscoconfparse](https://github.com/mpenning/ciscoconfparse) - Parse, Audit, Query, Build, and Modify Cisco IOS-style configurations.
  - [Condoor](https://github.com/kstaniek/condoor) - This is a python module providing access to Cisco devices over Telnet and SSH.